chris544460/rfp/docs/FEEDBACK_STORAGE_SETUP.md

 # Local Feedback Storage

-The Streamlit app writes user feedback through `feedback_storage.FeedbackStore`, which now appends each record to a local NDJSON file.
+The Streamlit app writes user feedback through `backend.storage.feedback.FeedbackStore`, which now appends each record to a local NDJSON file.
 This keeps the feedback workflow fully functional without requiring any cloud credentials.